wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab7.md

 ### Instructions
 1. First `Login to the WxCC portal` using the Portal link above.
 2. Login using your provided student email and password.
-Emails for this lab are always **cladmXuser@mailinator.com** where **X** is your student number.
+Emails for this lab are always **admin1podX@email.carehybrid.com** where **X** is your student/pod number.
 3. The initial dashboard includes several `Realtime & Historical` reports showing current contact information in the system.
 4. Navigate (shown in the video) through the various dashboard reports and the dropdown allowing you to see current information to familiarize yourself with these stock reports.
 - Video Checkpoints